afforeroc/image-data-extractor/README.md

-# OCR demo using Watson Compare &amp; Comply
+# Image data extractor using Watson Compare &amp; Comply
+Extractor of text on images and documents using Watson Compare & Comply service of IBM Cloud.

 ## Requeriments
 [Python](https://www.python.org/downloads/)